-- ready biodegradation tests of UV-328 suggest that it has a very low potential for biodegradation (2-8% after 28 days); - There are no simulation tests on UV-328 for water and sediment.
-The degradation of • the substance EC 407-000-3 (Reaction mass of branched and linear C7-C9-alkyl-3-[3-(2-H-benzotriazol-2-yl)-5-(1,1-dimethyl)-4-hydroxyphenyl]-propionates) was studied in several simulation tests.
+- ready biodegradation tests of UV-320 suggest the substance is not subject to biological degradation (0% after 28 days); - There are no simulation tests on UV-320 for water and sediment.
+The degradation of the substance EC 407-000-3 (Reaction mass of branched and linear C7-C9-alkyl-3-[3-(2-H-benzotriazol-2-yl)-5-(1,1-dimethyl)-4-hydroxyphenyl]-propionates) was studied in several simulation tests.
 In these studies, a major degradation product M1 was analyzed.
-This metabolite is structurally very similar to UV-328 only with a minor different substitution group in position 4 of the phenolic ring and was therefore used in a read-across assessment for UV-328.
+This metabolite is structurally very similar to UV-320 only with a minor different substitution group in position 4 of the phenolic ring and was therefore used in a read-across assessment for UV-320.
 M1 was formed in the water phase, and dissipated rapidly in a few days to the sediment compartment.
 In the sediment, M1 is persistent with calculated disappearance half-lives up to 238 and 248 days depending on the sediment type.
-As the disappearance in this case has to be faster than the degradation of M1, $DegT{50}$ -values in turn have to be higher than the DT50-values.
-The differing side chain of M1 will be faster degraded than that of UV-328.
-Therefore, and assuming that the fate properties of UV-328 and M1 are very similar in a degradation simulation test, the results on M1 may be expected to be a best case representative on the disappearance and degradation of UV-328; - In a recent field study dissipation in soil UV-328 was tested.
+As the disappearance in this case has to be faster than the degradation of M1, DegT50-values in turn have to be higher than the DT50-values.
+The differing side chain of M1 will be faster degraded than that of UV-320.
+Therefore, and assuming that the fate properties of UV-320 and M1 are very similar in a degradation simulation test, the results on M1 may be expected to be a best case representative on the disappearance and degradation of UV-320; - In a recent field study dissipation in soil using the structural very similar substance UV-328 was tested.
 Using the results of this test, a DT50 of up to 223 days was calculated.
 As the disappearance has to be shorter or as long as the degradation, the respective DegT50-values will have to exceed the numerical vP-criterion of 180 days for the soil compartment as defined in Annex XIII as well.
-These results were taken as a read-across on UV-320; - For UV-328 and a similar substance (UV-327) available monitoring studies indicate presence of the substances in sediments decades after environmental releases had stopped.
+These results were taken as a readacross on UV-320; - For the very similar substances UV-327 and UV-328 available monitoring studies indicate presence of the substances in sediments decades after environmental releases had stopped.
 Model calculations indicate that these findings can only be explained if the half life for degradation is exceeding the Annex XIII trigger of 180 days.
-These results on UV-327 and UV-328 were taken as a read-across on UV-320; - Thus, applying the weight of evidence approach, UV-328 fulfils the P- and vP-criteria of REACH Annex XIII as defined under Sections 1.1.1 and 1.2.1.
+These results on UV-327 and UV-328 were taken as a read-across on UV-320; - Thus, applying the weight of evidence approach, UV 320 clearly fulfils the P- and vP-criteria of REACH Annex XIII as defined under Sections 1.1.1. and 1.2.1.